gurinina/RNA-seq-analysis/lessons/02-DGE_count_normalization.md

 ### 2. Create DESEq2 object

-Bioconductor software packages often define and use a custom class within R for storing data (input data, intermediate data and also results).
+Bioconductor software packages often define and use a custom class within R for storing data (input data, intermediate data and also result data).
 These custom data structures are similar to `lists` in that they can contain multiple different data types/structures within them.
 But, unlike lists they have pre-specified `data slots`, which hold specific types/classes of data.
 The data stored in these pre-specified slots can be accessed by using specific package-defined functions.

 Let's start by creating the `DESeqDataSet` object and then we can talk a bit more about what is stored inside it.
 To create the object we will need the **count matrix** and the **metadata** table as input.
 We will also need to specify a **design formula**.
 The design formula specifies the column(s) in the metadata table and how they should be used in the analysis.
 For our dataset we only have one column we are interested in, that is `~sampletype`.
 This column has three factor levels, which tells DESeq2 that for each gene we want to evaluate gene expression change with respect to these different levels.